cyrusm86/hubot-enterprise/README.md

 1. archive old: archiving all channels older than specified time
   * `admin archive older 3<d/h/m/s>`
-    - Default patterns: incident-, advantage-
+    - Default patterns: incident, advantage channel names
-  * `admin archive older 3<d/h/m/s> named pattern1 or pattern2`:
+  * `admin archive older 3<d/h/m/s> <named|tag> pattern1 or pattern2`:
-    - Will archive channels with provided pattern names
+    - Will archive channels with provided pattern names in channel name or tag
     - Default delimiter is `" or "`, can be changed using env `HUBOT_ADMIN_OR`
     - Default channel min length is `3`, can be changed using env `HUBOT_ADMIN_CHANNEL_MIN`
 2. Archive specific: archiving specific channel